 According to another version, Joseph Moody was disappointed when his cousin Mary Hirst wouldn’t marry him.
 He grew increasingly eccentric, finally donning the black silk handkerchief.
 According to a third story, he killed a friend in a hunting accident and wore the handkerchief ever after.
 His father made him stay up all night with the body of his friend as atonement.

 The Real Joseph Moody

 Richard Bowen, a program specialist at the Museums of Old York, offered a fourth – and more plausible – explanation: Joseph Moody was vulnerable to depression and guilt.
 After years of overwork, he suffered a mental and physical breakdown when his wife and infant daughter died in childbirth.

-It was only during that period that he wore a white handkerchief over his face.
+Only during that period did he wear a white handkerchief over his face.
 He recovered, and his parishioners welcomed him back.
-He went on to become the esteemed minister described in the epitaph.
+He went on to become the esteemed minister described in his epitaph.

-His diary was later deciphered.
-It records life on the Maine frontier: news of conflicts with Indians, of pirates, of dangerous voyages by boat to Marblehead, Gloucester and Newbury in Massachusetts, and to the Isles of Shoals.
+His diary, later deciphered, records life on the Maine frontier.
+It contains news of conflicts with Indians, of pirates and of dangerous voyages by boat to Marblehead, Gloucester and Newbury in Massachusetts.

 On May 25, 1723, for example, he wrote,